Week # 6 – The Roles and Events That Shape Our Lives

-- Given the choice and without any limits standing in the way, what other roles would you like to play?
+- Given a choice and time permitting, what other roles would you like to play?

-Your past is rich in experiences that have taught you well.
+Your past is enriched by these roles and also by the life and work experiences that have shaped you.
 These experiences have either shaped your life in positive ways or shaken you to the very core.
-Some events may have been thrust upon you and they have a deep impact on your life.
+Some events may have been thrust upon you and may have had a deep impact on your life.
 An example of such an event may be divorce, the death of a loved one, serious illness or tragedy.
 They may have changed the course of your life in ways you never imagined.
 These events, however difficult, teach valuable lessons at the same time that they leave lasting impressions on your soul.